pypa/pip/docs/development.rst

 Pull Requests
 =============

-Submit Pull Requests against the `develop` branch.
+- Submit Pull Requests against the `develop` branch.

-Provide a good description of what you're doing and why.
+- Provide a good description of what you're doing and why.

-Provide tests that cover your changes and try to run the tests locally first.
+- Provide tests that cover your changes and try to run the tests locally first.

-Example.
+**Example**.
 Assuming you set up GitHub account, forked pip repository from https://github.com/pypa/pip to your own page via web interface, and your fork is located at https://github.com/yourname/pip